Cluny Brown: Reviews

 A New York Times review in 1946 called the film a "delectable and sprightly lampoon" and "among the year's most delightful comedies".
 A reviewer for Variety wrote "Cluny Brown is in the best Lubitsch tradition of subtle, punchy comedy, and his two stars make the most of it.
 It is a satire on British manners, with bite and relish."

 Radio adaptation

-Cluny Brown was presented on Star Playhouse on November 15, 1953.
-The adaptation starred Celeste Holm.
+Cluny Brown was adapted to radio and presented on Star Playhouse on November 15, 1953, starring Celeste Holm in the title role.